blackducksoftware/hub-rest-api-python/examples/bd-upstream-copyrights/README.md

 ## Introduction

-This program will attempt to produce missing Copyright statements for BOM entries that do not have orgin associated copyright statements.
+This program will attempt to produce missing Copyright statements for BOM entries that do not have orgin provided copyright statements.

-The scriot will enumerate BOM entried that appear on NOTICES report without copyright and for each of then will try to retrieve upstream copyright notices from source origin (github, long_tail)
+The script will enumerate BOM entried that appear without copyright on NOTICES report and will attempt to retrieve upstream copyright notices from source origin (github, long_tail)

 if that fails, the script will process earlier versions of componets